-Food poisoning can present itself in different ways, but common symptoms include nausea/vomiting, diarrhea and fever that lasts longer than 48 hours.
-The Palmetto Poison Center is staffed by trained nurses and pharmacists who can provide expert information when food poisoning occurs.
-The Center provides services to over 4 million residents in all 46 counties of South Carolina.
+The Palmetto Poison Center provides services to over 5 million residents in all 46 counties of South Carolina.
 Services are free, confidential and available 24 hours a day, seven days a week.
 To contact the Palmetto Poison Center, call 1-800-222-1222.
 Please visit their website at poison sc.edu for free materials, or follow the center on Facebook "Palmetto Poison Center."